Discovering Intersectional Bias via Directional Alignment in Face Recognition Embeddings: Experimental Evaluation

-Interestingly, we also observe some exceptions.
-For example, \textit{Young} increases in both positive and negative traversals, and \textit{Female} remains flat in the negative direction despite increasing in the positive one.
-This is consistent with what we observe in the qualitative results: sometimes, performing addition affects gender, but removal does not.
-Specifically, latent directions of female groups (A and B) change the gender of males to female, but latent directions of male groups (C and D) do not change it for females \ref{fig:addition}.
+While the overarching semantic directions remain highly consistent across both models, we observe distinct decoder-specific traversal asymmetries.
+For instance, Arc2Face exhibits unique anomalies such as \textit{Young} increasing in both positive and negative traversals, and \textit{Female} remaining flat in the negative direction despite increasing in the positive one—patterns not strictly replicated by InfiniteYou.
+Similarly, moving in the direction of a female group (Groups A and B) alters male gender, but moving in the direction of a male group (Groups C and D) does not change female gender.
+Furthermore, traversal effectiveness appears sensitive to identity and image quality, as seen in the inconsistent mustache removal in Group D.

-While we do not yet have a definitive explanation, these effects may reflect non-linear structure in the embedding space, an underfitted representation, or entanglement of certain attributes.
-Such observations highlight both the interpretability and the complexity of the latent space learned by face recognition models.